markmipt/ms1searchpy/README.md

 ## Usage tutorial: Quantitation

 After obtaining the protein identification results, you can proceed to compare your samples using LFQ.

-### Using directms1quant

-New LFQ method designed specifically for DirectMS1 is invoked like this:

-    directms1quant -S1 sample1_r{1,2,3}.features_proteins_full.tsv -S2 sample2_r{1,2,3}.features_proteins_full.tsv

-It produces a filtered table of significantly changed proteins with p-values and fold changes, as well as the full protein table and a separate file simply listing all IDs of significantly modified proteins (e.g. for easy copy-paste into a StringDB search window).

 ### Multi-condition protein profiling using directms1quantmulti